ashanmwick/bistec_devops/README.md

     az login
     ```

-2. Select your account and login & Select Tenant & subscription in terminal(this will return subscription-id)
+2. Select your account and login & Select Tenant & subscription in terminal

-3. Set the subscription for the session:
+3. Get account details such subscription ID

     ```bash
-    az account set --subscription "<subscription-id>"
+    az account show
     ```

-4. Get account details such subscription ID
+4. Set the subscription for the session:

     ```bash
-    az account show
+    az account set --subscription "<subscription-id>"
     ```

 ## 2. Set Service Permission and Set Environment Variables

 1. To set permissions with role for subscription: